Four Cornerstones of Educational Philosophy

 Franklin partners with the U.S. Army to offer courses and degree programs to eligible enlisted American soldiers.
 In 2001, Franklin University was one of the original institutions chosen by the Army to participate in the delivery of online education to enlisted soldiers.
 The University was recently named a top “Military Friendly University” and remains a preferred education provider.

-Franklin University actively supports initiatives led by the Ohio Board of Regents, such as the Articulation and Transfer Advisory Council.
-In addition, Franklin is tied to the Ohio Board of Regents through ongoing support of the state’s Strategic Plan for Higher Education.
+Franklin University actively supports initiatives led by the Ohio Department of Higher Education, such as the Articulation and Transfer Advisory Council.
+In addition, Franklin is tied to the Ohio Department of Higher Education through ongoing support of the state’s Strategic Plan for Higher Education.
 The strategic plan aims to close the gap between Ohio and competitor states and nations by doubling the number of college graduates, keeping them in Ohio, and attracting more degree holders from out of state.
 Toward this end, Franklin is united with industry leaders and educators to create new educational pathways for adult students.

 The strength of Franklin University’s ties to the community and its ability to respond to changes in professions are reflected in the number of Franklin students and alumni employed by local area companies.
 Not only do they bring valuable skills to the workplace, but their influence also impacts the University's overall effectiveness and reputation.